Black Codes (United States): Northern states

 The Indiana Legislature decreed in 1843 that only white students could attend the public schools.
-Article 13 of Indiana's 1851 Constitution banned Black people from settling in the state.
-Anyone who helped Black people settle in the state or employed Black settlers could be fined.
-Article 13 had the most popular vote among Hoosiers compared to all other articles voted upon.
+Article 13 of Indiana's 1851 Constitution banned black people from settling in the state.
+Anyone who helped black people settle in the state or employed black settlers could be fined.
+Of the articles voted upon, Article 13 had the highest popular vote among Hoosiers.
 The Supreme Court declared Article 13 invalid in 1866.

 The 1848 Constitution of Illinois contributed to the state legislature passing one of the harshest Black Code systems in the nation until the Civil War.
-The Illinois Black Code of 1853 prohibited any Black persons from outside of the state from staying in the state for more than ten days, subjecting Black people who violated that rule to arrest, detention, a $50 fine, or deportation.
-However, while slavery was illegal in Illinois, landowners in the southern parts of the state would legally bring in slaves from adjacent Kentucky, and force them to do agricultural work for no wages.
+The Illinois Black Code of 1853, also known as the Black Laws, prohibited any black persons from outside of the state from staying in the state for more than ten days, subjecting black people who violated that rule to arrest, detention, a $50 fine, or deportation.
+However, while slavery was illegal in Illinois, landowners in the southern parts of the state would legally bring in slaves from adjacent Kentucky and force them to do agricultural work for no wages.
 They had to be removed from the state for one day each year, thus preventing them from being citizens of Illinois and receiving the protection of its laws.
 A campaign to repeal these laws was led by John Jones, Chicago's most prominent black citizen.
 In December 1850, Jones circulated a petition—signed by black residents of the state—for Illinois legislators to repeal the Black Laws.
-In 1864, the Chicago Tribune published Jones’ pamphlet, “The Black Laws of Illinois and a Few Reasons Why They Should Be Repealed.”
-It was not until 1865 that Illinois repealed the state’s provision of its Black Laws.
+In 1864, the Chicago Tribune published Jones's pamphlet, “The Black Laws of Illinois and a Few Reasons Why They Should Be Repealed.”
+It was not until 1865 that Illinois repealed the state's provision of its Black Laws.

 In some states, Black Code legislation used text directly from the slave codes, simply substituting Negro or other words in place of slave.